cyrusimap/cyrus-imapd/docsrc/feedback-irc.rst

 ========

-We found chatting on IRC has just that little more bandwidth available for a conversation as opposed to mailing lists and/or Phabricator, so we would like to invite you to join us on IRC if you're interested.
+We found chatting on IRC has just that little more bandwidth available for a conversation as opposed to mailing lists and/or bug reports, so we would like to invite you to join us on IRC if you're interested.

 There are often Cyrus developers and experienced administrators hanging